20 Actionable UX Design Tips to Instantly Boost Your Website

 Most of your visitors will scan first and read in detail if something catches their eye.
 Use bold and prominent typefaces to make your key messages stand out and draw the user into making a click or investing time reading your content in detail.

 Keep blocks of text short and concise, even on long pages

 Long pages don’t have to be ungainly and unreadable.
 Stick to short sentences and the mantra of having one idea per paragraph.
 Your content will be much easier to digest.
 Use elements like bullet points and tables to break up your text and give you an alternative means of providing information to readers, too.

-Now it’s your turn to decide which metrics you’re going to use to measure UX success.
-Consider the tips mentioned above to ensure your website continues to be a platform your users love and recommend to their friends.
+Now it is your turn, decide which metrics you’re going to use to measure UX success and choose the tips that will make the biggest difference and have the impact you need to ensure your website continues to be a platform your users love and recommend to their friends.